nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 So it's 10 or more, but you still pass it.
 Yep.
 Oh, good job.
 Thank you.
 Alright.

 E. Gonna jump back in here.
-Target Carsten.
+Target Karsten.
 He's not he's not actually gonna move up.
 He's going to start singing Oh.

 A very haunting funeral dirge.
 I need everybody, I need everybody to make well, wrong button.
 Oh.
 I need everybody to make a will saving throw.
 Just give me one second here.